-The administrative office of the School of Community Education is located in the Joseph C. Shouvlin Center for Lifelong Learning at 737 N..
-Additional information can be found on the School of Community Education Web site.
+The administrative office of the School of Community Education is located in the Joseph C. Shouvlin Center for Lifelong Learning on Fountain Avenue at Madison Avenue.
+Anyone desiring further information should inquire there.

 Prizes & Awards

 Prizes and Awards

 A wide range of prizes and awards recognizes outstanding achievement by students.
 Award recipients must comply with rigorous merit criteria and demonstrate strong potential for future success.
 Additional information is available in the online student handbook, which details the variety and scope of each prize and award